lod-online/collab/docs/projects.md

 Allocation - Leads(L), Members(M) and Resource Persons(R)

-* L - the one in charge  (gets "hung" if things go wrong)
+* L - the one in charge  (gets "hanged" if things go wrong)
-* M - the one in cahoots (may "hang" together with the Lead)
+* M - the one in cahoots (may "hang" with the Lead)
-* R - gets involved as and when required
+* R - involved when required

 # Projects